 During PNF stretches, three muscle actions are used to facilitate the passive stretch.
 Both isometric and concentric muscle actions of the antagonist (the muscle being stretched) are used before a passive stretch to achieve autogenic inhibition.
-The isometric muscle action is known as a hold and concentric action as contract.
+The isometric muscle action is known as a hold and concentric action as a contract.
 A concentric muscle action of the agonist, called agonist contraction, is used during a passive stretch of the antagonist to achieve reciprocal inhibition.
 Each of these techniques also involves passive, static stretches that are referred to as relax.
 There are three types of technique for PNF stretches:

-- Hold-relax with antagonist contraction
+- Hold-relax with agonist contraction

 PNF techniques are completed in three phases.
 With each of the three techniques, detailed below, the first phase incorporates a passive pre-stretch of 10 seconds.
 The muscle actions used in the second and third phases differ for the three techniques.
 The second and third phases give each technique its name.
 Stretches to improve hamstring flexibility have been included below.

 The hold-relax technique begins with a passive pre-stretch.
 This is held at a point of mild discomfort for about 10 seconds.
 The partner then applies a hip flexion force and instructs the athlete to “Hold and don’t let me move the leg”.
 The athlete then holds and resists the movement so that isometric muscle action occurs.
 This is held for around 6 seconds. (figure 14.4).
 The athlete then relaxes and a passive stretch is performed and held for 30 seconds (figure 14.5).
 The final stretch should be of greater magnitude due to autogenic inhibition (e.g. activation of the hamstrings).